 - Grease a baking tray with a small amount of oil or similar and dust with some flour.
 Alternatively place a sheet of baking paper over the tray.

 - Give the vegan buttermilk a good stir.
-Pour the curdled milk into the flour mix, using just enough milk to bring the mix into a ball that can be shaped with flour dusted hands and is not too sticky.
+Pour the curdled milk into the flour mix, using just enough milk to bring the mix into a dough that can be shaped with flour dusted hands and is not too sticky.
 Don't pour it all in at once as there is usually some buttermilk left.

 - Place your dough onto a floured work surface.Don't knead the dough too much as it will overwork it.Just bring it together and pat with your hands into a circle shape about 1 ½-2 inch high.